Taylor Wimpey plc (LON:TW)

 • Trading Update

-Full year guidance for completions and profit is reiterated, with robust sales rates and over 70% of volumes forward sold.
-Build cost inflation remains low, margins are set to improve in H2, and outlet openings are on track for growth.
-Regulatory and planning progress continues, with selective land investment and tailored sales incentives.
+Full year guidance for completions and profit is reiterated, with robust sales rates and strong forward sales.
+Build cost inflation remains low, and outlet expansion is on track for year-end growth.
+Planning and regulatory changes are positive, but challenges persist in affordable housing and London trading.

 • Trading Update

-Delivered strong 2024 results with completions and profit at the top end of guidance, a robust order book for 2025, and record customer satisfaction.
-Regional pricing diverged, build cost inflation is returning, and planning reforms are expected to support future growth.
+Delivered strong 2024 results with completions and margins at the upper end of guidance, a robust order book, and record customer satisfaction.
+Early 2025 trading is positive, but market uncertainty persists due to interest rates and cost inflation.

 Fiscal Year 2024